-A better option than typical 2-layer construction is Balanced 3-layer engineered floor.
-This type of floor achieves outstanding dimensional stability, and allows for installations at, above or below grade, radiant heated floors.
+A better option than typical 2-layer construction is a Balanced 3-layer engineered floor.
+This floor type achieves outstanding dimensional stability and allows for installations at, above or below grade, radiant heated floors.

-Balanced engineered floors are made with a top and bottom wood layers of the same wood species, 4mm thick.
-The middle core is softer material.
-It allows the top and bottom layers to expand and contract at the same rate, eliminating some of the shortcomings of standard 2-layer engineered floor.
+Balanced engineered floors are made with top and bottom wood layers of the same wood species, 4mm thick.
+The central core is a softer material.
+It allows the top and bottom layers to expand and contract at the same rate, eliminating some of the shortcomings of a standard 2-layer engineered floor.
 Such construction can allow wider widths and longer lengths than would otherwise be typically possible.
 The standard middle core is Baltic Birch plywood.

 A cross-banded Maple middle core is also available for even better stability.